Michael D. Ciliberti, MD

 She grew up in Upper Macungie, and is excited to be back working in her hometown.
 She enjoys spending her free time with her family, husband and miniature poodle Elsa.

 Katie joined our practice in 2009.
 She completed both her undergraduate and graduate studies at Gwynedd Mercy University, where she graduated at the top of her class Summa cum Laude.
 Prior to becoming a nurse practitioner, Katie worked as a registered nurse in the Operating Room at St. Christopher’s Hospital for Children and in the Neonatal Intensive Care Unit at The Children’s Hospital of Philadelphia.
 She is certified by the Pediatric Nursing Certification Board as a Primary Care Pediatric Nurse Practitioner, is a fellow of the National Association of Pediatric Nurse Practitioners and a member of the Pennsylvania Allergy and Asthma Association and Sigma Theta Tau International Honor Society of Nurses.
 Katie treats children for allergic rhinitis, asthma, atopic dermatitis and both IgE-mediated and cell-mediated food allergies.
 She has a particular interest in Food Protein Induced Enterocolitis (FPIES) and Eosinophilic Esophagitis (EoE).
 She has a passion for holistic healthcare and integrates natural approaches to care whenever possible.
-Outside of work she enjoys yoga, Zumba, organic gardening, studying aromatherapy and homeopathy, and spending time with her husband and children.
+Outside of work she enjoys yoga, Zumba, organic gardening, aromatherapy and spending time with her husband and children.
+She is currently studying classical homeopathy at the Academy of Homeopathy Education, with an anticipated graduation date of 2024.

 Anecia Carter started her nursing career in Pediatrics 25 years ago.
 She earned her Masters Degree in Nursing – Family Nurse Practitioner from DeSales University, where she graduated with honors in 2002.
 She also earned her Neonatal Nurse Practitioner degree with high honors from University of South Alabama in 2004.
 Anecia serves on the Board of Directors for the Florida Association of Neonatal Nurse Practitioners (FANNP) as both Secretary and Conference Planning Committee team member.
 Her professional associations include the Academy of Nurse Practitioners, National Association of Neonatal Nurses, and FANNP.